-The Concordia Project was born of the desire to create a global conversation around empowerment — for all human beings.
-A conversation that removes the fight against something, and instead offers something to create: a blank slate on which we can build the future.
-In particular, we want a world where men and women collaborate, instead of finding it necessary to take from one group to empower another.
+The Concordia Project was born of the desire to transform the global conversation around empowerment.
+We want to foster a conversation that removes the fight against something, and instead offers something to create: a blank slate on which we can build the future.
+In particular, we want a world where men and women collaborate, instead of thinking it necessary to take from one group to empower another.
 From innovative workshops to salon dinners, all our activities around the globe are designed to transcend culture and gender, and build collaboration from the roots of what it means to be a human being.

 Keynotes and talks designed to build a new framework for empowerment, shifting the dial toward a future where men and women share full responsibility for our world and its creation — and the dialogue necessary to build it.
 Recent: Opening Keynote – Inspire Nepal (Kathmandu), Closing Keynote – Harvard University Women in Business Week, Keynote & Workshop – Konica Minolta US HQ